nicotsou/nicotsou.com/content/blog/tltr-typescript-advanced-types/index.md

 cover: './cover.png'
 ---

 In this article, I’m going to list some advanced tooling TypeScript provides to customize our type annotations.
 It was a great surprise for me when I discovered these features.
 It changed my mind about TypeScript itself.
-On a positive way, of course.
+In a positive way, of course.

 For those who find these concepts difficult, you can check out my previous posts.
 I have a series of articles about TypeScript.
 I write about my experience learning the language and I’m trying to explain my mental model using practical examples.
 If you are a visual person like me, you can also check out my 📺[YouTube series about TypeScript](https://youtube.com/playlist?list=PL73mkIDIrfyPKjkJ1V151lcgGEDHs3tgG).